 When you consider the wide range of duties required of email marketing managers, it’s difficult to measure their success with a single metric.

-With that in mind, following are the metrics you should keep an eye on when gauging the success of an email marketing manager.
+With that in mind, following are the metrics you should keep an eye on when gauging potential success in this position.

 A conversion takes place when a consumer performs an action that’s valuable to your company, which means the marketing campaign did its job and reeled in a paying customer or a new subscriber.

-Due to the marketing manager’s influence on the direction of an email campaign, a high conversion rate could speak well to the effectiveness of a manager.
-On the other hand, a low conversion rate could mean the email marketing manager needs to alter his or her approach.
+Due to the marketing manager’s influence on the direction of an email campaign, a high conversion rate could speak well to their effectiveness.
+On the other hand, a low conversion rate could mean you would need to alter your approach.

 Using dedicated landing pages can increase conversion rates by over 1180%.